 Are we afraid of truly investing ourselves?

-There is a point where we can half invest ourselves, yet fail to take the final steps to truly commit.
+There is a point where we can half-invest ourselves, yet fail to take the final steps to truly commit.

-Which is odd really because the one thing we want to do is commit.
+This is odd really because the one thing we want to do is commit.
 We dreamed of committing.
 We dreamed of taking the plunge.
 Or that is at least what we’ve been telling ourselves!

 Once we take the plunge, the water turns out to be a little murkier than we imagined.